 Posted on Saturday 13 October 2018

-Credit card cash advances are amounts of money which people are permitted to "borrow" from their credit card companies.
+Credit card cash advances are amounts of money which people are permitted to "borrow money" from their credit card companies.
 These advances are generally processed via ATM withdrawals or deposited checks.
 Unlike other types of loans, credit card cash advances almost always come along with hefty interest rates, usually notably higher than the interest rate of the associated credit card.

 Furthermore, the interest tied to credit card cash advances generally begins on the day one borrows the funds.
 There are a variety of reasons why an individual may consider taking out a credit card cash advances.
 In most scenarios, doing so is ill-advised, but regardless of the decision which one ultimately makes, having an awareness of the following information is paramount.
 After all, it can have a big effect on your career.